StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Services
+- Save time and money with Shopping in Microsoft Edge: Off (use something else like [Keepa](https://keepa.com/), [camelcamelcamel](https://camelcamelcamel.com/), [Price History](https://pricehistoryapp.com/) etc)
 - Show suggestions to follow creators in Microsoft Edge: Off
+- Show opportunities to support causes and nonprofits you care about: Off (use their own methods to show your support)
 - Get notifications of related things you can explore with Discover: Off
 - Include related matches in Find on Page: Off
-- Enhance images in Microsoft Edge: Off

 #### Address bar and search
 - Show me search and site suggestions using my typed characters: Off
 - Search engine used in address bar: DuckDuckGo or add any other privacy respecting search engine from Manage search engines.
-- Search on new tabs uses search box or address bar: Address bar (if "Search box" is selected it will continue searching with Bing as the search engine)
+- Search on new tabs uses search box or address bar: Address bar (if `Search box` is selected it will continue searching with Bing as the search engine)